LED Data Center Lighting

 - Level 1: Unoccupied Zones

 These are areas where surveillance cameras are placed.
-While they do not require intense, bright lights, dimmable LED data center lights can be installed to ensure that the cameras work optimally.
+They do not need intense, bright lights.
+Dimmable LED data center lights can install to ensure that the cameras work.

 - Level 2: Entry Zones into the Data Center

-The light levels in these areas should be adequate to make sure the data center technicians move in and out of the space safely.
-Entry points require motion sensors that activate the light fixtures closest to the person entering the area, illuminating passageways and aisles.
-Zone 2 lighting should not only enable safe movement through the center but also enhance identification through surveillance cameras.
+The light levels should be enough so technicians move in and out of a safe space.
+Entry points need motion sensors that activate the light closest to the person entering, lighting up aisles.
+Zone 2 lighting should enable safe movement through the center.
+Also enhance identification through surveillance cameras.

 - Level 3: Occupied zones

-These zones should have enough light to ensure that actions that involve interaction with electrical equipment and their maintenance is carried out smoothly.
+These zones should have enough light to ensure their maintenance is carried out smoothly.
 The horizontal plane's light levels should be 500 lux, while those of the vertical plane should be 200 lux.
 These levels should apply for data centers measuring 1 meter above a finished floor.

-A study conducted by The American Society of Interior Designers revealed that over 68% of all employees dislike the lighting in their workplaces.
+A study conducted by The American Society of Interior Designers revealed that over 68% of employees dislike the lighting in their workplaces.
 The dislike, the society found out, was not a matter of personal taste but ergonomics.
-Light is actually the cornerstone of ergonomics, and it is often overlooked, especially in data centers which are machine hubs.
+Light is actually the cornerstone of ergonomics, and is overlooked.

-In the past, some data centers used green or blue fluorescent lights in dark-colored rooms with black walls, cabinets, and ceilings.
-But these lights affected the morale of the staff, forcing frustrated workers to bring their own task lights – such as headlamps, torches, or desk lamps – to enhance visual accuracy and the ambiance as well.
+In the past, data centers used green or blue fluorescent lights in dark-colored rooms with black walls, cabinets, and ceilings.
+But these lights affected the morale of the staff.
+Forcing frustrated workers to bring their own task lights to enhance visual accuracy.
+And the ambiance as well.

-Insufficient light is also a big problem.
-It strains the eyes of the technicians, causing health problems such as headaches, which in turn aggravate fatigue, leading to low levels of productivity in the workplace.
+Insufficient light is also a big problem like causing the techs eye strain.
+These health problems such as headaches turn to fatigue, leading to lowproductivity.
 Dim lights also cause a lack of focus and drowsiness.

-On the other hand, bright, intense light, the standard in most workplaces, causes eye strain, triggering terrible migraines.
-It is usually caused by fluorescent tubes installed in large numbers to eliminate shadows and dark spots.
-The body's cortisol levels tend to drop in poorly lit or over-illuminated spaces, resulting in more stress and an inability to balance and stabilize energy levels.
+So, bright light, the standard in most workplaces, causes eye strain and migraines.
+It is usually caused by fluorescent tubes installed in large numbers to cut dark spots.
+Poor lit or over-illuminated spaces can affect cortisol levels.
+Resulting in stress and an inability to balance and stabilize energy levels.

-Natural light is the best deterrent for these harmful effects brought on by imbalanced artificial light.
+Natural light is the best deterrent for these effects brought on by imbalanced artificial light.
 It can boost technicians’ mood, hormonal balance, and energy levels.
-This means that there will be fewer illnesses and absenteeism will significantly reduce.
-Many data centers, by design, do not have enough natural light, so there is a burden on the light designers to create lighting systems which will not harm the technicians’ sight and health.
+This means that there will be fewer illnesses and absenteeism will reduce.
+Many data centers, by design, do not have enough natural light.
+So there's a burden on the light designers to create an optimal lighting system.

-The light fixtures in a data center must provide light that doesn’t cause glare and can be controlled via dimmer switches.
-Dimmer switches, combined with LED data center lighting fixtures that produce daylight-quality light, are perfect for data centers.
+The fixtures in a data center needs to provide light that doesn’t glare and controlls by dimmer switches.
+Dimmers combined with LED data center lighting fixtures produce daylight-quality light, are perfect.

-Task lights can be used on desks when overhead lights are dimmed, increasing energy savings.
-The beauty of task lights is that they combine minimalist looks, sustainability, and energy efficiency all in one package.
+Task lights can be used on desks when overhead lights are dim, increasing energy savings.
+The beauty of task lights is they combine minimalist looks and energy efficiency in one.

-This type of light offers uniform illumination in an area and is useful for visual acuity and orientation.
-Examples of light fixtures that provide ambient light include cove lights, recessed downlights, and pendant hung light sources.
+This type of light offers uniform light in an area and is useful for visual acuity and orientation.
+Examples of fixtures that provide ambient light include: cove, recessed, and pendant hung.

-Task lighting is meant to highlight specific room areas and works in conjunction with ambient lighting.
-These lights are useful for intricate technical work and for maintenance and troubleshooting in data centers.
+Task lighting highlights specific room areas and works in conjunction with ambient lighting.
+These lights are useful for technical work and for maintenance in data centers.

-Not as common in data centers since accent lights are mostly used for décor.
-They can, however, be installed near architectural features or plants to create contrast.
+Not as common in data centers since accent lights are for décor.
+They install near architectural features or plants to create contrast.
 They include track lights, recessed lights, and surface mount lights that are adjustable.

 CCT is measured in Kelvin (K), and low color temperatures of around 2700K are yellowish.
 The yellow light decreases as the color temperature rises towards the 3500K mark.
-A high color temperature, 5000K and above, has a blue-white appearance, and higher Kelvin color temperatures are labeled cool while lower CCTs are labeled warm.
+A high color temperature, 5000K and above, has a blue-white appearance.
+Higher Kelvin color temperatures are labeled cool while lower CCTs are labeled warm.
 The color of the light is usually a telltale sign of its temperature.

 2300K - 2700K (very warm white light)

-Light with a yellow hue that’s often used in residential, hospitality, and restaurant applications.
+Light with a yellow hue is often in residential, hospitality, and restaurant applications.
 It helps create a warm, cozy atmosphere.

 3000K - 4000K (warm to neutral white light)

-This color temperature range is mostly used in libraries, office spaces, data centers, or retail stores because it has a productive and business aspect to it.
-The color temperatures are also perfect for areas where detailed tasks are carried out.
+This color temperature range is often in libraries, offices, data centers, and retail stores.
+It has a productive and business aspect to it.
+The color temperatures are also perfect for areas where there's detailed tasks.

 5000K (cool white light)

-This color temperature may come off as intense and is used in warehouses, manufacturing, and industrial applications.
+This color temperature may come off as intense.
+It's used in warehouses, manufacturing, and industrial applications.
 It helps the employees in these areas to focus on intricate details.
-Cool white light has a clean aesthetic and is best for tasks that require visual correctness.
+Cool white light has a clean aesthetic and is best for tasks that need visual correctness.

 Warm color temperatures are preferable for setting a cozy atmosphere.
 These are color temperatures between 2700K and 3000K.
-Where different types of ambient light fixtures have been installed – for example, cove lights and downlights – ensure that both have the same color temperature for a harmonious feel.
-For data centers with white reflective surfaces, color temperatures of 3500K to 4000K are better suited because they accentuate light surfaces.
-The neutral white color temperatures also have an energizing and mood-lifting effect on workers in offices.
+With different types of ambient light fixtures installed like cove and downlights, ensure both are the same color temperature for a harmonious feel.
+For data centers with white reflective surfaces, color temperatures of 3500K to 4000K are better suited.
+They accentuate light surfaces.
+The neutral white color temperatures also have an energizing and mood-lifting effect.

 Task light color temperatures

-Task lighting adds additional light to enable the carrying out of visual tasks effectively.
-This light color temperature should help create better contrast and should be between 3500K and 5000k.
+Task lighting adds more light to enable the carrying out of visual tasks.
+This should help create better contrast and should be between 3500K and 5000k.
 Task lighting fixtures should also have a high color rendering index value of at least 90.
 LED data center lighting has high CRI values and is perfect for this purpose.